 47-48.
 Anatomy and Physiology.
-4 credits each semester.
+3 credits each semester.

 The anatomy of the human body, chiefly gross anatomy of all organ systems, and the functions or processes of the organ systems.
-Three lectures and one 3-hour laboratory and demonstration period a week.
+Two lectures and one 3-hour laboratory and demonstration period a week.
 Required in the nurses' training curriculum.
-Credit for this course granted only to students in the courses in Nursing.
+Not open to biology and pre-medical majors.
 Lab. fee, \$3 a semester.

 51-52.
-General Botany.
+GENERAL BOTANY.
 4 credits each semester.